 Abstract specifications »

-The deadline to submit abstracts will be mid-January 2022.
+The deadline to submit abstracts is Monday 31 January 2022.

 Your abstract must be converted to PDF format before submission.
 MS Word or similar packages allow documents to be saved as an Adobe PDF.